ZaBAOW/Inventation/DEVELOPMENT.md

     - object to have a key value for: JWT
     - JWT key value to have been updated
     - status to be (put success code)

+ expiration date for sites:
+    - The user will be prompted to enter a date after creating their site and before editting it
+    - the site will expire a month after the scheduled date